IRS Announces Withdrawal Program for ERC Claims

 Whether an ERC mill targeted you or you are unsure if you were eligible for the Employee Retention Credits you claimed, you may be eligible to request a withdrawal if your claim has yet to be processed.

-If you have been notified that your claim is under audit, you may also be eligible to withdraw your claim before the audit is complete.
+If you have received Notice 6612 about an ERC audit, you may be eligible to withdraw your claim before the audit is complete.

 To learn more about completing a withdrawal request, taxpayers can refer to the IRS’s official guidance on their website.